dmx-systems/dmx-documentation/docs/user.rst

 The Detail Panel Switch
 -----------------------

-The button with the little arrow in the very corner is the switch to open the :ref:`detail panel<user-the-detail-panel>`.
+The button with the little arrow in the top right corner is the switch to open the :ref:`detail panel<user-the-detail-panel>`.

 .. _user-the-topic-map-panel: